 For impaired waters pollutants monitoring is required annually in the first and fourth year of permit coverage.
-If any pollutant associated with the impairment is detected, annual monitoring will continue.
+If any pollutant associated with the impairment is detected annual monitoring will continue.

-If the impaired water constituent value exceeds the New Mexico Water Quality criterion, the Pollution Prevention Team will:
+If the impaired water or benchmark constituent value exceeds the New Mexico Water Quality criterion the Pollution Prevention Team will:

-- Review the selection, design, installation, and implementation of control measures to determine if modifications are necessary to meet the effluent limits; - Implement the necessary modifications within the timeframe specified for corrective action; and - Continue annual monitoring of the constituent (as required by Part 6.2 of the 2021 MSGP);
+- Review the selection, design, installation, and implementation of control measures to determine if modifications are necessary to meet the effluent limits; - Implement the necessary modifications within the timeframe specified for corrective action; and - Continue benchmark or annual monitoring of the constituent (as required by Part 6.2 of the 2021 MSGP);

-For each monitoring event, except snowmelt monitoring, the following information is recorded and maintained through work orders, LANL database systems, and Discharge Monitoring Reports:
+For each monitoring event, except snowmelt monitoring, the following information will be recorded and maintained through work orders, LANL database systems, and Discharge Monitoring Records: